johnpapa/heroes-node-api/README.md

-# Vikings
+# heroes-node-api

-Demo App for Vikings - 2018
+Demo App for heroes and villains

 by [John Papa](http://twitter.com/john_papa)

-Angular, Node, Docker, Azure, Cosmos DB/Mongo DB!
+Node, Express, Docker, Azure, Cosmos DB/Mongo DB!

 Try using 1 of these variations of databases and Node SDKs: